tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-1/README.md

   This allows the client to connect to servers using IPv6 addresses.
 - **Bonus**: How do you change the client code to connect by hostname instead of IP address?
+  - Create a hostname variable which will store hostname (alternqatively, we can take command line arguments for hostname).
+Use getaddrinfo() function to get the address using hostname, then proceed the same as IP address.

 ## Introduction to Memory Management

 - What is happening in line 26 of `tcp-echo-client.cc`?
   `if (inet_pton(AF_INET, kServerAddress.c_str(), &address.sin_addr) <= 0) {`
+  - This line is converting kServerAddress from text to binary form, and checking if the conversion was successful or not.
 - What is happening in line 31 of `tcp-echo-client.cc`?
   `if (connect(my_sock, (sockaddr *)&address, sizeof(address)) < 0) {`
 - What is the difference between a pointer and a reference?